 How secure is my customer data in HubSpot?

 HubSpot implements enterprise-level security measures to protect your customer information across Amazon Web Services and Google Cloud infrastructure.
-Your data is automatically replicated to three separate data centers with comprehensive hourly and daily backups, ensuring availability even during server failures.
+Your data is automatically replicated to three separate data centers with comprehensive hourly and daily backups.
+All communications use advanced TLS encryption with 2048-bit security keys, while stored data is encrypted at rest.
+You can enable two-factor authentication for enhanced login security.
+This multi-layered approach provides the same security standards used by major financial institutions.

 What support resources are available for HubSpot CRM users?